SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Draconic Presence

-Starting at 18th level, as an action, you can spend 5 sorcery points to draw on this power and exude an aura of awe or fear to a distance of 60 feet.
-For 1 minute or until you lose your concentration, each hostile creature that starts its turn in this aura must succeed on a Wisdom saving throw or be charmed or frightened until the aura ends.
-A creature that succeeds on this saving throw is immune to your aura for 24 hours.
+Starting at 18th level, you can channel the dread presence of your dragon ancestor, causing those around you to become awestruck or frightened.
+As an action, you can spend 5 sorcery points to draw on this power and exude an aura of awe or fear to a distance of 60 feet.
+Each hostile creature in that area must succeed on a Wisdom saving throw or be charmed or frightened.
+Each creature can repeat the saving throw at the end of each of its turns.